-Breakfast and lunch are served in the cafeteria.
-For the 2022-23 school year, all students eat for free.
+Breakfast and lunch are free and served in the cafeteria.

 Any questions or concerns can be addressed by the cafeteria manager, Sherry Wellman at 855-2423.

 Sierra Library Media Center

 The Library Media Center (LMC) at Sierra High School is an academic space for use by all Sierra students.
 The LMC collection supports the $7^{th} - 12^{th}$ grade curriculum and reflects the interests and abilities of the students.
 The print collection includes fiction, non-fiction, reference books, and magazines.
 Books may be checked out for four weeks and renewed as necessary.
 Students may check out three books at a time.
 Additional materials cannot be checked out if a student has any overdue materials.
 Overdue fines are calculated at \$.05 per day.
 A replacement fee will be charged for lost or damaged materials including computers and chargers.
 Students are responsible for paying all fines and fees.